Digital accessibility gives people with diverse abilities equal access and opportunity to web content.

 I started working in the digital accessibility as an developer advocate, seeking to educate my peers on writing code that reflects accessibility best practices.
 I have been facilitating accessibility audits and user testing for three years and have worked with private businesses and government entities to improve their digital accessibility.

-I am a member of the International Association of Accessibility Professionals (IAAP) and am currently working towards certification as a Web Accessibility Specialist.
+I am a member of the International Association of Accessibility Professionals (IAAP) and have a Web Accessibility Specialist (WAS) certification.